rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Within these groupings, there is considerable deviation in methodology, most notably in which groups questions are asked and in which questions are asked.

+At the end of this the end of this section you can find my notes on each of the articles I've covered.

 __Notes__[^pew_2022]: AI and Human Enhancement: Americans’ Openness Is Tempered by a Range of Concerns

 United States, N=5107/10260, Nov.1-7 2021